-The slip and fall attorneys in Macon at our firm understand how severe a slip and fall injury can be and how it can affect so many aspects of your life.
+The Macon slip and fall attorneys at our firm understand how severe a slip and fall injury can be and how it can affect so many aspects of your life.
 That is why we are prepared to file a claim to pursue compensation for physical, financial and emotional damages caused by your injuries.

 Your consultation with our experienced attorneys is absolutely free and you will not be charged legal fees unless you receive compensation.